rylanharper/nitrogen-sanity-studio/README.md

 # Nitrogen Sanity Studio

-A minimal Sanity studio built for [Nitrogen](https://github.com/rylanharper/nitrogen).
+A minimal Sanity studio template built for [Nitrogen](https://github.com/rylanharper/nitrogen).
 This studio uses [Sanity Connect](https://www.sanity.io/docs/sanity-connect-for-shopify) to synchronize content between a Sanity dataset and your Shopify store.

 > [!IMPORTANT]
 > This studio is a very minimal version of the default `--template shopify` by Sanity.
 It contains no `productVariant` document type or its corresponding helper functions.